32-year-old woman dies after being found unresponsive at Douglas County Jail

 A 32-year-old woman died at an Omaha hospital Saturday after being found unresponsive in her cell at the Douglas County Correctional Center.

-Jessica Wolfe was found unconscious shortly before 9 a.m., according to a spokeswoman for the jail.
+Jessica Wolfe was found unconscious shortly before 9 a.m., according to a spokeswoman for Douglas County.
 Emergency medical care was initiated and Wolfe was taken by the Omaha Fire Department to the Nebraska Medical Center, where she died.

+“We offer our sincere condolences to Jessica’s family for the loss of their loved one,” Mike Myers, director of Douglas County Department of Corrections, said in a statement released Sunday.

 Wolfe was booked into the jail on Aug.
 12 on suspicion of possession of methamphetamine.
 She was awaiting trial.